Our Resident Inspectors help us review key service areas, how we deliver services in practice and make recommendations for improvement.

 Being a Resident Inspector requires a higher level of commitment compared to some of our other resident roles.

 - you need to be able travel outside your local area

 - you need basic report writing and IT skills

 - you need to be able to communicate well with others

-You’ll be expected to carry out two quality reviews each year and these take approximately three days to complete.
+We expect you to carry out two quality reviews every year.
+Please note that these take approximately three days each to complete.
 A member of our Operational Support team will accompany you on any field work visits.

-Any expenses you incur in your role as a Resident Inspector will be reimbursed, such as childcare and travel expenses.
+We'll reimburse any expenses you incur in your role as a Resident Inspector, such as childcare and travel expenses.